akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

 ## Step 2: Create the values

-**Warning** For now, you have to create 2 value factories (one for reading purpose, another one for writing purpose).
+**Warning** For now, you have to create 2 value factories (one for reading purposes, another one for writing purposes).
 They are very similar, and will probably be refactored in the next months.

 For the sake of simplicity, we will re-use the same format both for back-end and front-end.